joemcmahon/vimrc/README.md

 # The Ultimate vimrc

 ## Note from Joe M.
-This is a clone of cridenour's .vimrc, tweaked slightly to my preferences:
+This is a clone of cridenour's .vimrc, tweaked my preferences:

  - I prefer a light-colored background rather than a dark one
  - I like my Git commits to auto-wrap at 72
  - I changed the completion engine to YouCompleteMe as I prefer it.

-We now return you to cridenour's comments.

-Over the last 10 years I have used and tweaked Vim.
-This is the ultimate vimrc (or at least my version of it).

-There are two versions:

-* **The Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a good basic setup
-* **The Awesome**: Includes a ton of useful plugins, color schemes, and configurations

-I would, of course, recommend using the awesome version.

-## How to install the Awesome version?
-### Install for your own user only
-The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
-To install it simply do following from your terminal:
+I recently changed the plugin manager to Vundle, as I find it easier to swap things around.
+This means that most of the original installation instructions no longer apply, and I've replaced them with my suggestions instead.

+# Installation

+Clone this repo to your home directory:

-	git clone --depth=1 https://github.com/amix/vimrc.git ~/.vim_runtime
+    git clone https://github.com/joemcmahon/vimrc ~/.vim_runtime
-	sh ~/.vim_runtime/install_awesome_vimrc.sh

-### Install for multiple users
-To install for multiple users, the repository needs to be cloned to a location accessible for all the intended users.

-	git clone --depth=1 https://github.com/amix/vimrc.git /opt/vim_runtime
-	sh ~/.vim_runtime/install_awesome_parameterized.sh /opt/vim_runtime user0 user1 user2
-	# to install for all users with home directories
-	sh ~/.vim_runtime/install_awesome_parameterized.sh /opt/vim_runtime --all

-Naturally, `/opt/vim_runtime` can be any directory, as long as all the users specified have read access.
+Symlink the base `.vimrc` from the repo to `~/.vimrc`:

+    cp ~/.vim_runtime/base.vimrc

+Install the plugins using Vundle:

+    vim
+    :PluginInstall
+    :q

+YouCompleteMe will need to have its command built:

+    cd ~/.vim/bundle/YouCompleteMe
+    python3 install.py --clang-completer --ts-completer

+You should be ready to go!

 ## Fonts